lmiksch/cocopaths/README.md

 ## Pseudocode for cocofold

-#Initiation of Graph

-- Take an Abstract Folding Path(AFP) as input
-- Check for Pseudoknot attack in the AFP
-- Create a node for each step in the AFP
-- From the End to the Start of the AFP:
-    - If two nodes are paired in the AFP:
-        - Create an edge between them and name it based on the two nodes it connects
-        - Add edge to graph
-- Create a list where each sublist represents the connected graphs
-- For each connected Graph:
-    - start at the first node and then walk through the graph and assign every other node as complementary till all nodes are visited
-    - If not possible raise error

-#Weight assignment

-- Create a dictionary called assigned edges
-- For step in AFP
-    - collect active and inactive edges and put both in a list
-    - Remove inactive edges which neighbor active edges that are in assigned edges and
-    - sort active edges based on occurence ascending
-    - While inactive edges != empty:
-        - current edge = active edge.pop()
-        - if an inactive edges neighbors a current edge:
-            - get weight of nodes from current edges
-            - set current edgeweight to the max weight of the nodes + 1
-            - update the node weights to the max weight
-        - add current edge to assigned edges
-        - remove inactive edges that neighbor current edge

-#Domain seq creation

--
+### Initialize the graph
+1. Input: Abstract Folding Path (AFP)
+2. Create an empty graph G
+3. Create an empty list of connected graphs connected_graphs
+4. Create a node for each step in the AFP name them based on the step
+5. Initiate each node with following properties: node.prefix = ""
+            node.middle = ""
+            node.weight = 1
+            node.complement = False
+            node.connected = None
+            node.neighbors = []

+### Pseudoknot Detection
+5. Check for Pseudoknot-attack in the AFP

+### Node Creation and Edge Addition
+6. For step in reverse(AFP):
+    7. If two nodes are paired in the AFP:
+        8. Create an edge between the paired nodes and name it based on the nodes

+        9. Add the edge to graph G

+### Find Connected Graphs
+10. Divide G into connected subgraphs, store them in connected_graphs

+### Complementary Node Assignment
+11. For each connected_graph in connected_graphs:
+    12. Create a stack to keep track of nodes to visit
+    13. Push the first node onto the stack
+    14. Create an empty set to store visited nodes
+    15. While the stack is not empty:
+        16. Pop a node from the stack and mark it as visited
+        17. Assign the node as complementary
+        19. For each unvisited neighbor of the current node:
+            20. Push the neighbor onto the stack

+    21. If not all nodes are visited:
+        22. Raise an error (complementary assignment not possible)

+### Weight assignment

+23. Create a dictionary called assigned_edges
+24. For each step in AFP:
+    25. Create two empty lists: active_edges and inactive_edges
+    26. For each edge in the graph:
+        27. If the two nodes indicated by the edge are currently paired:
+            28. Add the edge to active_edges
+        29. Else:
+            30. Add the edge to inactive_edges

+    31. For each inactive_edge in inactive_edges: #Remove inactive edges which are allready taken care of due to the active edges
+        32. If the inactive_edge neighbors an active_edge in assigned_edges and the weight of inactive_edge < active_edge:
+            33. Remove inactive_edge from inactive_edges
+        34. Sort active_edges based on occurrence in ascending order

+        #### Check for different substructures

+        35. For each active_edge in active_edges:
+            36. If edge in assigned_edges:
+                37. For each inactive_edge in inactive_edges:
+                    38. If the weight of active_edge < inactive_edge and inactive_edge in assigned_edges:
+                        39. Set no_assigned_neighbor_flag to False
+                        40. For each neighbor of the inactive_edge:
+                            41. If neighbor not in assigned_edges:
+                                42. Set no_assigned_neighbor_flag to True
+                        43. If not no_assigned_neighbor_flag:
+                            44. Raise SystemExit

+        45. While inactive_edges is not empty:
+            46. Pop an edge from active_edges (current_edge)
+            47. For each edge in inactive_edges:
+                48. If the edge neighbors the current_edge and current_edge is not in assigned_edges:
+                    49. Get the weights of nodes from the current_edge
+                    50. Set the weight of current_edge to the maximum weight of the nodes + 1
+                    51. Update the node weights to the maximum weight
+                    52. Add current_edge and edge to assigned_edges
+                    53. Remove inactive_edge from inactive_edges if it neighbors current_edge

+# Domain seq creation

+54. Create a list called domains consisting of all possible 2-char combinations of the alphabet
+55. Remove entries in domains that contain 'l' or 'm'
+56. Create a list called visited_nodes
+57. For each node in the graph G:
+    58. Append the node to visited_nodes
+    59. Set node.middle to 'm' + the index of connected_components
+    60. If the weight of the node is greater than 1 and the length of node.prefix is less than node.weight - 1:
+        61. Update node.prefix by adding domains[node.weight - 1 - len(node.prefix)] to the beginning
+        62. Remove the used entries from domains
+        63. Update node.suffix by adding domains[node.weight - 1 - len(node.suffix)] to the end
+        64. Remove the used entries from domains
+    65. For each neighbor in node.neighbors:
+        66. If neighbor is not in visited_nodes and neighbor.connected is equal to node.connected:
+            67. Calculate the shared_weight as the weight of the edge connecting both nodes
+            68. If shared_weight is greater than 1:
+                69. Update neighbor.prefix with the last (shared_weight - 1) characters of node.suffix in reverse order
+                70. Update neighbor.suffix with the last (shared_weight - 1) characters of node.prefix in reverse order
+71. For node in G:
+    72. if node.complement:
+        73. Append a star after every domain

+74. Create an empty list called Domain_seq
+75. For each node in the graph:
+    76. Concatenate node.prefix, node.middle, and node.suffix into a single string
+    77. Append the resulting string to Domain_seq